wilson-in/wilson-in/README.md

 Hey there! 👋 I’m wilson

-I’m a Data Analyst passionate about uncovering stories hidden in data and transforming numbers into actionable insights.
+I’m a Aspiring Data Scientist passionate about uncovering stories hidden in data and transforming numbers into actionable insights.
 Welcome to my GitHub corner!

 ✨ *“Data is my compass, and insights are my destination.”*